China's Geography : its Mountains, Basins, Rivers and Plains

 斥卤

-Saline marsh; salt marsh
+Saline marsh or salt marsh

 cūn zi